lurchmath/lde/tutorials/input/Constructing LCs.md

 This tutorial covers how to construct {@link LogicConcept Logic Concepts}
 (LCs) in your own code, in a variety of ways.
-Other tutorials cover what you can do with LC instances once you've created them.
+Other tutorials cover what you can do with LC instances once you've created them:

+ * {@tutorial Methods in each LC subclass}

+(Each piece of sample code below is written as if it were a script sitting in the root folder of this source code repository, and run from there with the command-line tools `node`.
+If you place your scripts in another folder, you will need to adjust the path in each `import` statement accordingly.)

 ## Putdown notation